-- 1. This statement provides general job control information. - This statement refers to a cataloged procedure named ASMEC, which 2. defines a single job step named ASM.
-The PARM parameter specifies the option TEST, which causes symbol tables to be included in the object module.
-The PARM parameter implies the following options:
+- 1. This statement provides general job control information. - 2.
+This statement refers to one of two cataloged procedures, each of which defines a single job step, ASM.
+The PROC parameter specifies the procedure ASMEC to select the E-level assembler program, or the procedure ASMFC to select the F-level assembler program.
+The PARM parameter specifies the option TEST, which causes symbol tables to

-DECK LIST XREF LINECNT=standard line count
+NOLOAD DECK LIST XREF LINECNT=standard line count